 Worried About Gas Leaks at Home?

 Natural gas can help power stoves, warm a room, and much more.
 However, gas leaks are dangerous because they are odorless and invisible.
-To avoid harmful side effects of gas leaks, it's important to be vigilant.
+To avoid the harmful side effects of gas leaks, it's important to be vigilant.

 Some signs of a gas leak: